CPT Incoterms: Carriage Paid To Explained

 CPT is a good choice when:

-• Inland rail or road shipments
+• Inland rail or road shipments across land borders

 CPT in Air Freight

-CPT is commonly used in air freight because air shipments are inherently multimodal (pickup, airport handling, flight, destination airport handling, and potentially inland delivery).
+CPT is commonly used in air freight management because air shipments are inherently multimodal (pickup, airport handling, flight, destination airport handling, and potentially inland delivery).
 CPT's flexibility across modes makes it a natural fit.

 Under CPT Air, the seller typically: